CNevd/FM_DMLC/README.md

 Wormhole is a place where DMLC projects works together to provide scalable and reliable machine learning toolkits that can run on various platforms

+Since wormhole has been Deprecated, we retain some useful tools and keep updating

 Features
 ====
 * Portable: